skdkim/picnicpanic/README.md

 ## Background

-Catch the Fruits is a fun game that drops fruit from the top of your screen to the bottom of your screen where you catch it in a basket.
-If you're the kind of person who is always missing a catch because you time it too fast or too slow, you'll love this game because it's easier than life and if you're good at catching you'll rock this game!
+Catch the Fruits is a fun game that drops fruit from the top of your screen to the bottom of your screen.
+When the game starts, fruits will immediately start dropping.
+The basket will start at the center of the screen.
+You gain points by catching the fruits in your basket.
+A single user is able to move their basket side to side using the arrow keys or "W,A,S,D" keys.
+When the game is in multi-player mode (bonus feature), two players can battle it out using the arrow keys and "W,A,S,D" keys.

 ## Functionality & MVP
 With Catch the Fruit, players will be able to: